8.5. Ring Buffer and Local Buffer

 This section introduces two types of temporary buffers:

-- Local Buffer: Allocated in each backend’s memory
+- Local Buffer: Allocated in the memory of each backend.

 8.5.1.
 Ring Buffer